 with St=CK2πsin(2π(t-ts)).
 In Equation 2, ts is the time between time 0 and the start of the convex portion of the first sinusoidal growth oscillation (i.e., the inflection point) and C is the proportional decrease in growth at the depth of the growth oscillation (i.e., "winter").
 Equation 2 may represent no seasonal oscillation in mean length (C=0) or a reduced but not stopped increase in mean length (for 0<C<1), a complete stop in the increase in mean length (C=1), and a decrease in mean length (C>1) during the “winter” (Figure 1).
 The point where the increase in mean length is smallest is called the "winter-point" (WP) and is at ts+12 because the sine function in Equation 2 has a period (i.e., the growth period) of one year.

-Pauly et al. (1992) argued that a decrease in mean length with increasing age is unlikely for organisms whose skeletons largely preclude shrinkage and, thus, values of C>1 from Equation 2 were unrealistic.
+Pauly et al. (1992) argued that a decrease in mean length with increasing age is unlikely for organisms whose skeletons largely preclude shrinkage and, thus, values of C>1 from Equation 2 were unrealistic, contrary to the situation prevailing with weight growth.
 Pauly et al. (1992) then proposed a modification to Equation 2 that included a no-growth period where mean length was not allowed to decrease.
 Specifically, their modification is

 q= K't'-t0+Vt'-Vt0 (3)